Handcrafted

 “Children do not experience our intentions, no matter how heartfelt.
 They experience what we manifest in our tone and behavior.” —Gordon Neufeld

 School and group activities can be overwhelming to the point where your child is in pain and intense distress and can be loud.
 Let’s face it, kids are often mean, and your sensitive child is more affected by thicker-skinned kids.
 They also tend to be more easily hurt by gossip, betrayal, or exclusion, and they’re upset for themselves and those around them.
-Often seeing someone else bullied or treated unfairly is as painful as when directed towards them.
+Often, seeing someone else bullied or treated unfairly is as painful as when directed towards them.
 Injustice and cruelty are often simply intolerable, and your child can’t bear to be in a situation where that’s going on.

 Listen and ask questions – if your child doesn’t want to go to school or an activity, see if you can find out why.
 There is often more to the story, and it may need some work to uncover the problem.
 Highly sensitive children sense the injustices and cruelties around them.
 Trust that they must be experiencing something painful if they ask to stay home.

 Encourage connections with other sensitive children.
-They nurture, reinforce and encourage each other and can relax and be themselves more fully.
+They nurture, reinforce, and encourage each other and can relax and be themselves more fully.
 They help each other appreciate their strengths and gifts.
 It’s extremely helpful to know that others have the same challenges.
 Feeling less alone helps break the sense of isolation of being sensitive.

 The most important thing is to use compassion and listening skills to understand their world and how it feels.